apasto/NE_Italy_photographyForbidden/README.md

-# Vectorization of a cold-war era sign, forbidding photography and survey along Italy eastern border.
+# Vectorization of a cold-war era sign, forbidding photography and survey along Italy eastern border

 These four-language signs were put up by Italy in the teal coloured area, an approx. 20-30 km buffer zone along the border with Austria and the then SFR Yugoslavia (current border with the Republic of Slovenia, 1991-).